 email@example.com if you are interested in participating in classes offered remotely.

-This class is an in-depth view of the bi-cameral legislative system, how it evolved and how it works today.
+This class is an in-depth view of the bi-cameral legislative system, how it is organized, and how a bill becomes law.
 The class includes:

 - A detailed review of how a bill gets introduced and who can introduce it